On a variant of the Grothendieck inequality and estimates on tensor product norms: Introduction

-is easy to verify and the proof of the inequality \eqref{msc} follows from it.
+is easy to verify, and the proof of the equivalence of the inequality in \eqref{msc} with Grothendieck inequality follows from it.

 In this article, we discuss a generalization of the Grothendieck inequality which is prompted by the equivalent form of the inequality we have just verified.
-All the Banach spaces are assumed to be real if not mentioned otherwise.
+All Banach spaces are assumed to be real if not mentioned otherwise.
 However, most of the results below also make sense for Banach spaces over the complex field.
 These can be proved with little or no change in the corresponding proof for the real case.
-We define Grothendieck constant for a pair of finite dimensional Banach spaces with the first one being finite dimenisonal as follows. \begin{definition} Let $(E,F)$ be a pair of Banach spaces with $E$ being finite dimensional.
+We define the Grothendieck constant for a pair of Banach spaces, where the first space is finite-dimensional, as follows: \begin{definition} Let $(E,F)$ be a pair of Banach spaces with $E$ being finite-dimensional.
 Define the Grothendieck constant $K_G(E,F)$ to be the supremum